 It’s important to note that these are just a few examples of common workplace injuries, and the specific types of injuries that may occur will depend on the nature of the work being performed.
 Employers have a legal duty to provide a safe workplace and to protect employees from preventable injuries.
 If you have been injured on the job, you may be entitled to workers’ compensation benefits to cover your medical expenses and lost wages.
 An attorney can help you understand your rights and options.

-employer. - After an on-the-job injury, how soon must I report the incident to my employer in order to pursue a workers’ comp insurance claim?
-You must report any accident immediately – but not later than 30 days after the accident.
+- You must report any work-related accident immediately – but not later than 30 days after the accident.

 - Who do I report my on-the-job injury to in order to properly begin a workers’ compensation claim?
 You must report the incident causing your injury to your employer (or business owners), your employer’s representative, your foreman, OR immediate supervisor.
 If you do not report it to one of those parties or entities, you may lose your ability recover for your work-related injury.